itplr-kosit/validator-configuration-xrechnung/docs/development.md

 If you build own local custom versions of dependencies such as XRechnung Schematron you can customize the ant build at runtime:

-This example show if you have a new XRechnung Schematron disribution build locally with new version.
+This example show if you have a new XRechnung Schematron distribution build locally with new version.

 ```shell
 ant
 -Dxrechnung.download.url=file:/${FULL_PATH}/xrechnung-schematron/dist/xrechnung-1.2.2-schematron-1.2.2.zip